 Published by the American Revolution Institute of the Society of the Cincinnati, 2020

-Over a quarter of a million men served in the armed forces that won our independence.
-Those who survived became America's first veterans.
-This hardcover book—a companion to the Society’s exhibition of the same name—follows their fate after the war and chronicles the struggle for the first comprehensive military pensions in our history.
+The men who served in the armed forces that won our independence became America’s first veterans.
+This hardcover book—a companion to the Society's exhibition of the same name—follows their fate after the war and chronicles the struggle for the first comprehensive military pensions in our history.
 Foreword by Secretary of Veterans Affairs Robert L. Wilkie.
 203 pages.

 by Ira D. Gruber